bdnorris/DES-340/lectures/lecture09-text-and-type.md

 Google's **Material Design** [typography system guidelines](https://material.io/design/typography/the-type-system.html) are extremely useful to remind yourself of what kinds of text elements you should design for on a large project.

+Here's a great resource discussing scale and measer in Responsive Design: [A More Modern Scale for Web Typography](http://typecast.com/blog/a-more-modern-scale-for-web-typography)

 ## Text legibility

 Google's Material [design guidelines for legibility](https://material.io/design/color/text-legibility.html#legibility-standards) are also pretty useful (even though they are more geared to app design than websites).